 Around this time, there was also a shift in the way the art world worked.
 It was moving from a gallery-only system to something totally different.
 A place where a gatekeeper wasn’t always needed in order to make a living from your art.
 Since then, it’s become an even more amazing place and time for creative people to not only survive, but to thrive.
 The possibilities are limitless.

-Creatives Killing It
+Creatives Making It Happen

 I started helping other fine artists to see these possibilities while I was still at my corporate day job.
 Finally it felt like I was using my marketing superpowers for a greater good.
 My clients were seeing ways they could bring in more income and be in charge of their creative career instead of feeling like they were letting their art ideas die on the vine.

-Today, I help visual artists build a business out of what they make, which helps them to be more in control of their lives, and it feels great!
+Today, I help visual artists and creatives build a business out of what they make, which helps them to be more in control of their lives, and it feels great!
 They’re finally able to honor a commitment they made to themselves to keep going and seeing where their creativity can take them.

 And I’m not gonna lie, being free from the restraints of corporate life and being completely in control of my own path feels pretty great, too.